 A well-placed emoji too can add more readability to an otherwise monotonous tweet.
 But knowing how to do it well, is key.

 10. Don’t sound like a bot

 Think of all the iconic Twitter brand handles.
-From the witty fast food chain Wendy’s and the fun food-ordering platform Seamless, down to the quirkiest choco-sandwich in all of internet—MoonPie—the most interesting businesses on Twitter are actually those that have, well, a personality!
+From the witty fast food chain, Wendy’s and the fun food-ordering platform Seamless, down to the quirkiest chocolate-sandwich in all of the internet—MoonPie—the most interesting businesses on Twitter are actually those that have, well, a personality!

 The more automated and formal your tone, the harder it is to enjoy what you’re saying.
 Today’s social media audience expects more than just a cursory greeting that even a Twitter-bot could handle.
 So try to keep your tone as personable and non-robotic as possible.

-Because hey, Twitter is a great place to make your brand seem more fun and happening than may actually be! 😉
+Because hey, Twitter is a great place to make your brand seem more fun and happening! 😉